Villy-P/VSCode-Webview-Extension-Svelte/README.md

 After that, you are good to go!
 Read the `Directory Composition` section to see where to put which files.
+Read the `Examples` section to see examples of what to do.

 ## Directory Composition